-r 1

-Functions relating to health and safety

-under any "relevant statutory provision"

-within the meaning of Part 1 of the

-Health and Safety at Work Act 1974, to

-the extent that those functions are

-discharged otherwise than in the

-Council's capacity as employer

-f The promotion and maintenance of high Audit & Governance Committee

-standards of conduct within the Council

-To advise the Council on the adoption

-or revision of its Councillor Code of

-Conduct.

-To monitor and advise the Council

-about the operation of its Code of

-Conduct in the light of best practice or

-changes in the law, taking account of

-advice from the Monitoring Officer

-g Assistance to Councillors and co-opted Audit & Governance Committee

-0 members of the Authority

-To ensure that all Councillors have

-access to training in all aspects of the

-Councillor Code of Conduct, that this

-training is actively promoted, and that

-Councillors are aware of the standards

-expected from them under the Code

-h Employee Appeals Employment Committee

-To consider appeals against dismissal

-To consider appeals against dismissal

-and grievances by employees of the

-Council

-i Licensing Act 2003 Licensing Act 2003 Committee

-Ŭ

-To exercise all the functions of the

-Authority under the Licensing Act 2003

-(with the power to set up 3 Member

-sub committees under the Licensing Act

-2003 to deal with individual hearings)

-1

-j To oversee the Council's audit, risk management and governance arrangements Audit & Governance Committee k Scrutiny and review of decisions or actions in accordance with Section 21 of the Local Government Act 2000 and Regulations under Section 32 of the Local Government Act 2000 Overview Committee 1 Functions relating to Chief Officer appointment and disciplinary matters in accordance with the Local Authorities (Standing Orders) (England) Regulations 2001 as amended by the Local Authorities (Standing Orders) (England) Regulations 2015 Joint Chief Officer Employment Panel (with Boston Borough Council) m Functions relating to determining appeals relating to the appointment of Deputy Chief Executives in accordance with the Local Authorities (Standing Orders) (England) Regulations 2001 and the Memorandum of Agreement Joint Appointment Appeals Committee (with Boston Borough Council)
+Functions relating to health and safety under any "relevant statutory provision" within the meaning of Part 1 of the Health and Safety at Work Act 1974, to the extent that those functions are discharged otherwise than in the Council's capacity as employer The promotion and maintenance of high standards of conduct within the Council Audit & Governance Committee To advise the Council on the adoption or revision of its Councillor Code of Conduct.
+To monitor and advise the Council about the operation of its Code of Conduct in the light of best practice or changes in the law, taking account of advice from the Monitoring Officer Assistance to Councillors and co-opted members of the Authority Audit & Governance Committee To ensure that all Councillors have access to training in all aspects of the Councillor Code of Conduct, that this training is actively promoted, and that Councillors are aware of the standards expected from them under the Code Employee Appeals To consider appeals against dismissal and grievances by employees of the Council Employment Committee Licensing Act 2003 To exercise all the functions of the Authority under the Licensing Act 2003 (with the power to set up 3 Member sub committees under the Licensing Act 2003 to deal with individual bearings) Licensing Act 2003 Committee under any "relevant statutory provision" within the meaning of Part 1 of the Health and Safety at Work Act 1974, to the extent that those functions are discharged otherwise than in the Council's capacity as employer The promotion and maintenance of high standards of conduct within the Council To advise the Council on the adoption or revision of its Councillor Code of Conduct.
+To monitor and advise the Council about the operation of its Code of Conduct in the light of best practice or changes in the law, taking account of advice from the Monitoring Officer Assistance to Councillors and co-opted members of the Authority To ensure that all Councillors have access to training in all aspects of the Councillor Code of Conduct, that this training is actively promoted, and that Councillors are aware of the standards expected from them under the Code Employee Appeals To consider appeals against dismissal and grievances by employees of the Council Licensing Act 2003 To exercise all the functions of the Authority under the Licensing Act 2003 (with the power to set up 3 Member j To oversee the Council's audit, risk management and governance arrangements Audit & Governance Committee k Scrutiny and review of decisions or actions in accordance with Section 21 of the Local Government Act 2000 and Regulations under Section 32 of the Local Government Act 2000 Overview Committee I Functions relating to Chief Officer appointment and disciplinary matters in accordance with the Local Authorities (Standing Orders) (England) Regulations 2001 as amended by the Local Authorities (Standing Orders) (England) Regulations 2015 Chief Officer Employment Panel (with Boston Borough Council & South Holland District Council) m Functions relating to determining appeals relating to the appointment of Deputy Chief Executives in accordance with the Local Authorities (Standing Orders) (England) Regulations 2001 and the Memorandum of Agreement Appointment Appeals Committee (with Boston Borough Council & South Holland District Council)